danielkarcz14/CS50x-solutions/README.md

 # CS50x-solutions

 Hello, these are my CS50x projets solutions so far.
 I started on 14.7.2023 with 0 to very little previous coding experience.
-I am currently at week3, working on Tidmean pset3.

 I didn't include week0 since it is only scratch.